-Leighton hit gives Narraguagus 9-inning win over Bucksport in Class C North softball final
+Leighton hit gives Narraguagus nine-inning win over Bucksport in Class C North softball final

 The Bucks had a golden opportunity to take their first lead of the game in the sixth.

+Bires belted a one-out double and Saunders singled to left.
 Pinch-runner Alexis Leeman stole second to put runners on second and third with one out.

-Zoe Hosford hit a liner back to Perry and Wardwell nearly broke the tie with a sharp ground ball to the left of Redimarker.
+Hosford hit a liner back to Perry and Wardwell nearly broke the tie with a sharp ground ball to the left of Redimarker.
 Redimarker dove to her left to knock the ball down, found it and wheeled around to throw out Wardwell at first.

-Both teams made a number of defensive gems with Bucksport shortstop Jellison making two great catches on pop-ups, one coming in and one ranging into left center, to help Saunders.
+Both teams made a number of defensive gems with Bucksport shortstop Darian Jellison making two great catches on popups to help Saunders.

-Madison Pray, the number nine hitter in the Narraguagus lineup, had a double and two singles.
+Madison Pray, the No. 9 hitter in the Narraguagus lineup, had a double and two singles.

-She was Narraguagus’ lone repeat hitter.
+She was the Knights’ lone repeat hitter.

 Bires doubled and singled for Bucksport and Saunders singled twice.